benjaminalt/SyncBlue/README.md

 Software for peer-to-peer, cloudless, cross-platform file synchronization.

 SyncBlue is a cross-platform program that allows file and folder synchronization via Bluetooth.
+It also serves as a general-purpose OBEX client and server.
 It is open source and published under the GNU General Public License (GPL, http://www.gnu.org/licenses/gpl-3.0.txt).

 Current Version: 0.3

-For binary **installer downloads** (.exe, .pkg), installation instructions and further information on the releases visit www.syncblue.eu .
+For binary **installer downloads** (.exe, .pkg), installation instructions and further information on the releases, visit [our website](www.syncblue.eu).
-You can also get the released installers [here](https://github.com/benjaminalt/SyncBlue/releases).
+You can also get the released installers and corresponding source code archives [here](https://github.com/benjaminalt/SyncBlue/releases).

 ## Installing & running the source